clipperhouse/uax29/words/README.md

 }
 ```

 You can write your own filters (predicates), with arbitrary logic, by implementing a `func([]byte) bool`.
-You can also create a filter based on Unicode categories with the `filter.Contains` and `filter.Entirely` methods.
+You can also create a filter based on Unicode categories with the [`filter.Contains`](https://pkg.go.dev/github.com/clipperhouse/uax29/iterators/filter#Contains) and [`filter.Entirely`](https://pkg.go.dev/github.com/clipperhouse/uax29/iterators/filter#Entirely) methods.

 ### Transforms

-v1.9 adds the ability to transform tokens (segments).
-This is done by adding a transformer to a Scanner or Segmenter.
+Tokens can be modified by adding a transformer to a `Scanner` or `Segmenter`.

 You might wish to lowercase all the words, for example: